NationalSecurityAgency/datawave/docker/README.md

 Enabled via the 'management', or 'full' profile.

 Hazelcast Management Center v4.2021.06 is a prepacked docker image used for hazelcast cluster management.

-### Dictionary

-Enabled via the 'dictionary', or 'full' profile.

-[Datawave Dictionary Service v3.0.1-SNAPSHOT](https://github.com/NationalSecurityAgency/datawave-dictionary-service/tree/main) provides access to the data dictionary and edge dictionary for Datawave.

-You will need to build the docker image for this service on your local machine following the instructions in the dictionary service README.

 ## Usage